al1can/EczaneOtomasyon/README.md

 <div>
 <p>
 This was a project that i did for university.
-I wrote all the code in the images.
 I lost the codes when i formatted my laptop but could get the images from discord.
 </p>
 </div>